4xx404/CookieCatch/README.md

 # CookieCatch
 PHP script for stealing cookies, IP grabbing &amp; Device Information.

-CookieCatch will attemp to steal a targets cookies as well as collect information about the device.
+CookieCatch will attempt to steal a targets cookies as well as collect information about the device.
 Outputs are written in both a textfile & SQLite3 database to allow for easy use of collected data in other tools.

 Usage:
 ```